- Approx Cost:

-- A laptop is essential for this course
+- A laptop is of benefit for this course

 - Course Outline:

-This course is based around Level 4 of the National Curriculum.
-The range of units that may be offered are:
+This course is based around level 3 of the National Curriculum.

 - Where Does It Lead:

-Students learn to relate and work with others, develop critical and creative thinking skills while developing performance and communication skills in a range of dramatic contexts.
-Students who gain an ‘achieved at the level’ are able to continue with Year 11 Drama.
+Students learn to work with others, develop critical and creative thinking skills while developing performance and communication skills in a range of dramatic contexts.
+Students can continue with Drama up to Year 13 Drama scholarship level.
+Drama is a UE subject.